-The programs in the School of Professional Studies are under the supervision of the Vice-President of Academic Affairs for the SNU College of Professional and Graduate Studies.
-Implementation is the responsibility of the faculty of the School of Professional Studies and supporting programs.
+Professional Studies programs reside within the College of Professional and Graduate Studies (PGS) and are under the supervision of the PGS Vice-President of Academic.
+Implementation is the responsibility of the Professional Studies faculty and supporting programs.
 All policies and curricula are monitored and approved by the SNU Professional Studies Council and SNU faculty.